Jacked-Up/junglesequencer.com/docs/jungle-nodes/advanced/custom-node-inspectors.md

 ---

-Building custom node inspectors is a great way to add custom functionality to your nodes. **Creating custom node inspectors works exactly like build custom inspectors for Mono Behaviours and Scriptable Objects.**
+Building custom node inspectors is a great way to add custom functionality to your nodes. **Creating custom node inspectors works exactly like building custom inspectors for Mono Behaviours and Scriptable Objects.**

 ## Creating a Custom Inspector

 ### Introduction

 A custom inspector is a class that inherits from `UnityEditor.Editor`.
-This class is then attached to your node script using the `UnityEditor.CustomEditor` attribute.
+This class is then attached to your Jungle Node script using the `UnityEditor.CustomEditor` attribute.

 ```csharp
 [UnityEditor.CustomEditor(typeof(MyClass))]